AI Pentesting

 Most SaaS companies pursuing SOC 2 cover Security + Availability at minimum.
 Companies handling significant personal data or providing financial processing add Confidentiality, Privacy, or Processing Integrity.

-The SOC 2 framework does not use the word "penetration testing" in many places.
-This is where most companies go wrong — they look for an explicit requirement and don't find it stated as plainly as they expect, leading some to believe penetration testing is optional.
-It isn't.
+The SOC 2 framework does not use the words "penetration testing" in many places.
+This is where most companies go wrong, they look for an explicit requirement, do not find it stated plainly, and conclude pentesting is optional.
+It is not.

 The Complete Control Mapping